azrielalfajr/KPMG-DA-Virtual-Internship-2022/README.md

 # KPMG-DA-Virtual-Internship-2022
-KPMG Data Analytics Virtual Internship 2022 is project based on real datasets on a real life business problem.
+KPMG Data Analytics Virtual Internship 2022 is project based intern with real datasets and real life business problem.
 These experience consist 3 tasks, data quality assessment, data insight, and presentation and making dashboard.

 #Method used